xavierLowmiller/README.md/README.md

 - Websites that should be apps
 - "This is too much logic for a client"
 - Bad (or missing) keyboard shortcuts
+- Sharing documents that aren't PDFs (but should be)